andrewblackmon/culture/recruiting-and-career-development.md

 We pride ourselves on hiring honest, interesting, curious, and emotionally intelligent people.
 We would like to continue to attract like-minded talent, and to encourage this, we've created a referral policy where we cover the cost of your round-trip flight to anywhere in the world for you and a +1 when you refer a friend who's hired by TBT for a full-time technical or manager level role.

-We offer different type of referral bonuses for customer care, warehouse floor temps, and intern roles as well.
+We offer different types of referral bonuses for customer care, warehouse floor temps, and intern roles as well.

 Check out the Playbook for more details.